11cafe/comfyui-workspace-manager/README.md

 - 🔁Switch between different workflows easily.
 1click open workflow in multiple browser tabs.
 - 🤏**Drag and drop** to insert subworkflows into current flow.
-- 🗂️Organize workflows with folders, tags.
+- 🗂️Organize workflows with folders
 - 📂Save and sync all your workflows in a local folder (by default under `/ComfyUI/my_workflows` customize in Settings)
   - **Save workflow by pressing the 💾 button, or ⌨Shift+S shortcut** (customize in Settings).
   - Every time you save, it will create a new record in **Version History**.
 You can easily revert to any version.